funkysi1701/funkysi1701.github.io/content/posts/2024/end-of-year.md

 ## Conferences and User Groups

 I want to attend a Conference or User Group once a month in 2025.
 Conferences and User Groups are great places to meet people, learn new things and be encouraged by the community.
 I have signed up as a volunteer for NDC London in January, DDD North is back in February.
 I am sure I will be able to fill the other months with events soon enough as well.

+## What happened in 2024

+I did something in 2024 that I thought I would never do.
+I signed up for a half marathon hike across the peak district for charity.
+This was an amazing achievement for me, and involved lots of training walks and also raised over £600 for charity.

+My attendance of conferences and user groups has been a bit light this year, however I did attend Scottish Summit in October which rekindled my blogging.
+I also attended DDD North with a couple of my work colleagues which was great as usual.

+Family life has kept me busy this year and has been my focus for a lot of the year, next year I want the focus to shift more to my work and career.
+I attended a couple of code club sessions with my eldest son, and it was great to see his skills develop and like me he wanted to help others.